AdobeDocs/analytics-platform.en/help/components/real-time/real-time.md

   * When your new product page went live, are you collecting customer data from the page?
   * Is your live media event going ok?

 Do not consider real-time reporting for operations monitoring use cases.
-For example, to answer the question: is my site actually working?
+For example, to answer the question: is a site actually working?

 ## Definition